 - Minimum 2.5 GPA in the last 60 units completed

-- Passage of the TEAS exam version six with a minimum 71.0 percent composite score; if you send CSUSM
+- Passage of the TEAS exam version six with a minimum 71.0 percent composite score.

-- When you are completing your application, in the program materials section, please upload the PDF of your TEAS score that is sent to your email or download the PDF from the ATI website and upload the score to your application
+- When you are completing your application, in the program materials section, please upload the PDF of your TEAS score that is sent to your email or download the PDF from the ATI website and upload the score to your application.
+(Example)

 - You may take the TEAS exam as many times as you’d like (although each testing site may have limits, you may use various sites if needed); your highest score is taken under consideration